Bain of Tulloch

-Tulloch Castle, former seat of the Bain of Tulloch family.
+Tulloch Castle, current seat of the Bain of Tulloch family.

-The Bain, Bane or Bayne family of Tulloch were a minor Scottish noble family.
+The Bain, Bane or Bayne family of Tulloch are a prominent aristocracy Scottish noble family.

 Origins

 Despite their name, the Bain family were not part of the Scottish Clan MacBean (McBain).
 They were in fact a branch or sept of the Clan Mackay, another Highland Scottish clan.
 The progenitor of this family was John Bain Mackay, otherwise known as John Bàn (Bàn is Gaelic for 'fair' as in fair-haired)'.
 John was the son of Neil Neilson Mackay who was in turn a grandson of Donald Mackay (died 1370), chief of Clan Mackay.
 John Bain Mackay dropped his surname and used his middle name of Bain as a surname instead.
-This may have been due to a feud within the Clan Mackay involving his father Neil Neilson Mackay that had resulted in the Battle of Drumnacoub in 1427 or 1433.
+This may have been due to a feud within the Clan Mackay involving his father Neil Neilson Mackay that had resulted in the Battle of Drumnacoub in 1427 through 1433.
 Due to this conflict John Bain not only dropped the surname of Mackay but moved from his homeland in the west of the county of Sutherland to the neighboring county of Caithness.